✔ No account fees or minimums ✔ Up to 3.80% APY

 What Is an Employee Savings Plan?

-Some employers offer an employee savings plan to help employees invest for retirement and other long-term financial goals, like a down payment on a house.
+Some employers offer an employee savings plan to help employees invest for retirement and other long-term financial goals.
 Leveraging an employee savings plan is one of the first steps to building a simple savings plan you can stick to.

-Employee savings plans contributions are made on a pre-tax basis.
+Employee savings plan contributions are often made on a pre-tax basis.
 That means the funds are transferred to your savings plan before taxes are taken from your paycheck.
-This allows account holders to save money while paying taxes on a smaller portion of your salary.
+This allows you to save money for future needs while paying taxes on a smaller portion of your salary.

 In some cases, your employer may offer a matching contribution to any funds you contribute to your employee savings plan.
 Usually, there is a match limit equivalent to a certain percentage of your salary.